nevenc/spring-ai-workshop/workshop/content/02-running-the-lab/index.md

 stop: 17
 ```

-#### Run the application
+#### Running the Application

-We can start the application in the second terminal:
+Let's start the application in the second terminal.
 ```terminal:execute
 command: cd spring-ai-intro
 session: 2